De Sousa Alves et al. Powder Refresh Ratio Model

 Key Features

-- Validated against industrial practice - Model optimum (29%) matches Formlabs guideline (30%)
+• Consistent with industrial practice - Pilot-calibrated optimum (29%) closely matches the Formlabs guideline (30%)

 Methodology